-When launching SEERCMapper, users should have downloaded rate data from SEERStat according to the format prescribed above in this manual.
-Data downloaded from SEERStat should include two files with .dic and .txt as the extensions.
-To bring these data files into SEERCMapper, go to the "File" menu item and choose the only option: "Open Shp/Dic File."
-Then an "Open" file window will appear.
-For "Files of Type," make sure that "Dic files" is selected.
+In the "Open" file window, make sure that the "Files of Type" is "Dic files."
 Then navigate to the folder where the SEER .dic file is stored and select the .dic file to open.
 Then the data in the .dic and corresponding .txt files will be loaded into the "Variable Picker" window.
 The column labels in the SEER data will be displayed identically under the two columns of the Variable Picker window.
 (Figure 3)